 Recording of the hearing: The Board shall have a court reporter present at the hearing or shall record the proceeding.
 Any party may, at the Board's discretion, record the proceeding or utilize a court reporter at their own expense.
 If a party utilizes a court reporter and orders a transcript, a copy of the transcription shall be made at the party's expense and presented to the Professional Standards Administrator.
 If the Board utilizes a court reporter in lieu of recording, the parties may not be prohibited from making their own recording.
 Videotaping is not permitted except with the advance express consent of the parties and the panelists.
+Any and all recordings be conducted in accordance with state law.
 Copies of any recording or transcription are to be used only for the purpose of appeals or procedural reviews.
 Appeals and limited procedural reviews shall not be recorded by the Board or the parties.
-(Revised 5/16)